A simple decision in theory, a messy one in practice

 It is not.
 The IRS treats US and foreign contractors very differently.
 The right tax form, the right withholding rate, and the right information return depend on where the contractor lives, where the work is performed, and whether a tax treaty applies.
 Get it wrong and you face two unpleasant outcomes: a 30 percent withholding bill the IRS expects you to have collected, or a misclassification claim from US or foreign labor authorities.

 This guide walks through the 2026 rules in plain English, with the IRS pages and statutes cited inline.
+For the operational side of how to pay international contractors once the tax position is clear, the hub page collects the rails and workflow in one place.

 Step 1.
 Decide if the contractor is a US person or a foreign person